What are the Differences in Industrial Chain Grades?

 - Container securement

-Elite Sales offers numerous types of Grade 43 chains in various sizes, finishes, and designs.
-Some of the most popular models include:
+Elite Sales offers numerous types of Grade 43 industrial chains in various sizes, finishes, and designs.
+Some of the most popular models of Grade 43 chains include:

-- Grade 43 High Test Chain in Hot Galvanized and Self-Colored Finish
+- Grade 43 Chains with High Test Hot Galvanized and Self-Colored Finish

 - High Test Boomer/Binding Chains

 Grade 70 chain is about 20 percent stronger than Grade 43.
 It is made from heat-treated carbon steel that is incredibly sturdy and durable.
-Grade 70 chain typically comes in a gold chromate finish for easy identification – as well as protection from abrasion and scratches.
-Grade 70 chain is also commonly embossed with a number 7, 70, or 700 on each link.
+Grade 70 industrial chains typically come in a gold chromate finish for easy identification – as well as protection from abrasion and scratches.
+Grade 70 chain is also usually embossed with a number 7, 70, or 700 on each link.

-Grade 70 has a working load limit available between 3,150 to 15,800 lbs. and is most commonly used for:
+Grade 70 has a chain working load limit available between 3,150 to 15,800 lbs. and is commonly used as a logging chain.
+It is also used for:

 - Heavy load securement